 Valerion VisionMaster Pro 4K Laser Projector — 240Hz/4ms Gaming, 300" IMAX Enhanced Theater with EBL, 3D&Dolby Vision, 2× Faster Multitasking, AI Smart OS, 2500 ISO Lumens, 0.9–1.5x Optical Zoom - Home Projectors

 Bottom Line: Valerion VisionMaster Pro is the better choice.
-It offers true Native 4K resolution, superior to BenQ's 4K Pixel Shift.
+It offers superior Native 4K resolution and a high 15000:1 contrast ratio for $1999, providing sharper, more vibrant images compared to BenQ's 4K pixel-shifting technique.

 Key Differences